 So, we started out this presentation by looking at how our finances and the way we manage them change over time.
 When we’re starting with all those firsts if we establish some good money habits here, they will stand us in good stead for the rest of our life.

 Then we spend a number of years working.
 Our financial position will fluctuate throughout this time depending on how we are using our money, but we need to be conscious throughout this time of steadily building then optimising our wealth so that when we are no longer working, we have sufficient to provide for the lifestyle we want.

-Throughout this video, we have looked at some techniques to manage your home loan and reduce the costs.
-We also looked at leveraging the equity in your home to generate more wealth.
-Both of which will help you to plan for the financial future you want.
+During this presentation we have looked at some techniques to manage your home loan and reduce the costs.
+We also looked at using the equity in your home to generate more wealth or enhance your lifestyle, helping you to plan for the financial future you want.

-Thanks for watching our video on ‘Managing your home loan to get ahead’’.
+Thanks for watching our video on ‘Managing your home loan’.
 I hope you found the information helpful, and I encourage you to check out the other resources on the Davidson Institute website to help build your financial confidence.
 Bye for now.